SelfhostRealm

 Get a mini PC if:

 For most people building their first real homelab, the N100 mini PC is the better starting point.
 The extra $100-150 over a Raspberry Pi buys you significantly more headroom, much faster storage, and compatibility with everything.
 You won’t outgrow it running typical home server workloads.
+Our best mini PC for a homelab guide narrows the N100/N150 field down to specific boxes worth buying.

 The Raspberry Pi makes sense as a dedicated Pi-hole or Home Assistant machine, or if budget is genuinely constrained.
 A lot of people run one or two services on a Pi and are perfectly happy with it for years.